Hadronic structure on the light-front II: QCD strings, Wilson lines and potentials: Confinement on the light front

 \be -\frac{2\sigma_T}{\pi}{\rm PV}\int_{0}^{1}dy \frac{-\varphi_n(x)}{(x-y)^2} = \frac{-2\sigma_T/\pi}{x\bar x}\varphi_n(x) \ee can be made more manifest by recasting the ${}^\prime$t Hooft equation (\ref{THOOFT}) in the equivalent form

 \bea &&M_n^2\varphi_n(x) =\nonumber\\ &&\frac{m_Q^2-2\sigma_T/\pi}{x\bar x}\varphi_n(x)-\frac{2\sigma_T}{\pi}{\rm PV}\int_{0}^{1}dy \frac{\varphi_n(y)}{(x-y)^2}\nonumber\\ \eea

 The spectrum following from (\ref{THOOFTX}) admits a massless mode $\varphi_0(x)\rightarrow \theta(x\bar x)$, provided that the {\em current quark mass} $m_Q\rightarrow 0$.
 (The constituent quark mass in QCD in 1+1 dimensions is gauge dependent and divergent).
 The {\em positive} string pair interaction balances the induced Coulomb self-energy which is {\em negative}.
-Remarkably, an analogous cancelation will be shown to be at the origin of the massless pion in the QCD instanton vacuum, where the {\em attractive and negative} t$^\prime$ Hooft pair interaction balances the {\em positive} induced quark self-energy in the pion channel but with a key difference: {\em a finite constituent mass} $m_Q\neq 0$ (see Eq.~\ref{16W3} below).
+In QCD in 1+1-dimensions, the massless mode appears only in the large number of colors limit owing to the Berezenskii-Kosterlitz-Thouless mechanism.
 In massless QCD in 1+3-dimensions, the pion is a true Nambu-Goldstone mode.
-In QCD in 1+1-dimensions, the massless mode appears only in the large number of colors limit owing to the Berezenskii-Kosterlitz-Thouless mechanism.

 The semi-classical spectrum following from (\ref{THOOFT}) Reggeizes with a mass gap

 \bea &&\int_{x_-}^{x_+}dx \bigg(M_n^2-\frac{m_Q^2}{x\bar x}\bigg)=\nonumber\\ &&M_n^2-m_Q^2\,{\rm ln}\bigg(\frac{x_+\bar{x}_-}{x_-\bar{x}_+}\bigg)=2\pi\sigma_T n \eea with the turning points \be x_\pm=\frac 12\bigg(1\pm \bigg(1-\frac{4m^2_Q}{M_n^2}\bigg)^{\frac 12}\bigg) \ee and with $M_n\geq 2m_Q$.
 The mass gap vanishes for $m_Q\rightarrow 0$ with a radial Regge trajectory $M_n^2= n/\alpha^\prime$, and $\alpha^\prime=1/2\pi\sigma_T$ the slope of the open bosonic string as it should.
 At large $n$, the $^\prime$t Hooft equation (\ref{THOOFT}) can be solved semi-classically giving the light cone wavefunctions $\varphi_n(x)\approx \sqrt 2 \,{\rm sin}((n+1)\pi x)$~\cite{tHooft:1974pnl}.
 In the massive case, the Regge trajectory is modified to $M_n^2\approx n/\alpha^\prime +2m_Q^2\,{\rm ln}\,n$.